Boyos999/tes3mp-xp/README.md

 * Level xp cost formula has had very little testing and may result in strange leveling rates
 * Will not work with existing characters
 * Respecced levels may be tedious to re-levelup at very high levels depending on the value of your `xpConfig.skillLvlsPerSkill` setting
-* Mantle of woe may cause weird interactions with magicka